How to calculate CO2 emissions for transport companies

 - Activity-based methodologies use data on how many units of a good or a material (e.g. liters of fuel or kg of material), multiplied by the emissions factor.

-- Hybrid methodologies: for the most accurate emissions calculation, the GHGP recommends choosing a hybrid calculation methodology that primarily uses activity data, but supplements it with spend-based data where activity data isn’t sufficient.
+- Hybrid methodologies: for the most accurate emissions calculation, the GHG Protocol recommends choosing a hybrid calculation methodology that primarily uses activity data, but supplements it with spend-based data where activity data isn’t sufficient.
+The EU’s new emissions calculation standard, CountEmissionsEU, is also aligned with this approach.

 As you’ll see, all of these methodologies require you to use an emissions factor.
 Not sure what an emissions factor is?
 Well, according to the European Environment Agency’s definition, an emissions factor is “the estimated average emission rate of a given pollutant for a given source, relative to units of activity”.